simonbesnard1/gedidb/paper/paper.md

 ## High-performance data storage

-GEDI data are stored as sparse TileDB arrays optimised for fast spatial and temporal queries.
-The array structure accommodates large, multidimensional datasets efficiently ([Fig. 3](#fig3)).
+GEDI observations are inherently sparse: laser footprints sample only a tiny fraction of the Earth’s surface, with large gaps between adjacent shots.
+To efficiently represent this irregular structure, `gediDB` stores all products as **sparse TileDB arrays**, in which only the observed footprints are written to disk.
+This avoids the overhead of dense raster storage while still allowing fast spatial and temporal queries.
+The sparse array model scales to global, multi-terabyte datasets while keeping storage compact and query performance high ([Fig. 3](#fig3)).

 ## Parallel processing capabilities